ryban/reddit-video-downloader/README.md

 It requires tkinter and clipboard.

-Videos that are crossposted will yeild a "'NoneType' object is not subscriptable"
+Videos that are crossposted will yield a "'NoneType' object is not subscriptable"

 Here is a screenshot to show you the wonderful GUI that comes with it :
 ![screenshot](https://i.imgur.com/NOkrFTZ.png)